Newmarket, Grosvenor Road

-After preliminary Tree Pit discussions, it was soon suggested that Anglian consider the soon to be launched Rain Garden solution the HydroPlanter.
+After preliminary Tree Pit discussions with the project designers Groundwork, it was soon suggested that Anglian consider the soon to be launched Rain Garden solution the HydroPlanter.
 All workings regarding the HydroPlanter were discussed including correct depths, the correct use of soil, protection against vehicle overrun and pedestrian hazard.
 GreenBlue were also able to assist with flow rates using the hydraulic modelling guidance as supported by MicroDrainage.

 Unfortunately, the installation was put on hold, however, we were pleased that the opportunity had been passed to tender by the local authority.

 <GreenBlue were delighted that the council had agreed with the recommendation of the use of HydroPlanters and at the end of April 21 for 4 weeks the car park was closed for the new drainage system to be incorporated along with resurfacing, relining and a new footpath.

 Assisting with the installation GreenBlue supported contractors DW Surfacing with the rain garden solution that 4 starter, 4 End and 7 continuation modules, specialised AborSoil Hydro for SuDS pits along with required Weir walls for onsite safety and protection.

 Also onsite was Cheryl Froud from West Suffolk County Council, overseeing this exciting new drainage installation, asked if there were any constraints on site:-